lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: hatnote

-    Breaking of the bonds of a carbon nanotube under extreme deformation
+    Breaking the bonds of a carbon nanotube under deformation

 ..  container:: justify